aravindswamy07/chatapp/auth-fix-notes.md

 This happened because existing users created before the auth integration don't have corresponding auth records.

+## Issue 6: Missing Password Column in Rooms Table
+We encountered an error when creating rooms: "Could not find the 'password' column of 'rooms' in the schema cache".

+This happened because our code was trying to store a password in the rooms table, but our Supabase schema didn't have this column defined.

 ## Complete Fix Applied
 1. Added a `password` column to the `users` table in the setup files
 2. Added an INSERT policy for the users table to allow user creation